[3.15] Brain-dead Dominating Blow Guardian - 2mil DPS on 20c budget, 5mil+ with investment

 - Bastion of Hope: attack and spell block, and a conditional stun immunity that's active almost all the time.

 - Time of Need: basically an automatic mini life flask every 4 seconds.
-Reduced curse effect is nice and reduces the pressure to have 100% uptime on a Warding flask.
+Reduced curse effect makes you curse immune once you also take the Sanctum of Thought passive.

 - Kill all bandits

 - I recommend Soul of Lunaris and Gruthkul